WengWeng0410/Sales_Prediction/README.md

 #### Sales Based on Budgets for Google, Facebook and Instagram Ads
 ![](/images/Unit_Sold_vs_Ads.png)
+Based on the graphs, it can be seen that google gives the best consistency in term of the higher the investment on ads, the higher the sales.
+As for facebook and instagram, the graphs are scattered, especially for invesment on instagram, where same amount of investment may give very different of sales. <br>
+Google is with the better search engine, hence ads can reach to the users more accurately.

 #### Sales Based on Budgets for Google, Facebook and Instagram Ads with Different Market
 ![](/images/Unit_Sold_vs_Ads_Size.png)
+Based on the graphs, there is no significant different in term of the market size and the budget for the ads in google, facebook and facebook.
+Ads for both small and large markets showing sales trends that are about the same.

 #### Sales Based on Budgets for Google, Facebook and Instagram Ads with Different Area
 ![](/images/Unit_Sold_vs_Ads_Area.png)
+Again, similar with market size, area does not show any significant different in terms of the sales achieved based on budget allocated for the ads.